Organization of Competition

 - A Division: Higher level of competition.
 Typically players that have played in high school or have a high level of skill.

 - B Division: Intermediate level of competition.
-Typically players that have fun as their number one priority.
+Typically players that have some experience in the sport.

 Participants are responsible for verifying their own eligibility.
 Likewise, team captains are responsible for the eligibility of his/her team members.